Thertzlor/Revenant/README.md

 - Supports modifier keys, chorded button combinations and lots of other trigger conditions.

 ## Positioning controls:
+- Move your mouse anywhere instantaneously or smoothly.
 - Modify key bindings based on specific areas of your monitor(s).
-- Move your mouse anywhere instantaneously or smoothly.
-- Define activation areas and movement in pixels or screen percentages for (almost) resolution agnostic profiles.
+- Define areas for the above features and movement in pixels or screen percentages for (almost) resolution agnostic profiles.

 ## Easily Customizable
 - Define your own key and mode names, make your mouse your own.